nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    - **Category:** User Constraints
    - **Requirement:** The product is designed for use by a single user, and data should not be shared between multiple users.
    - **User Benefit:** Users can have confidence that their data is secure and private, without interference from other users, ensuring data integrity and ease of use.

 6. **Portability**
     - **Category:** System Constraints
+    - **Requirement:** The product must support downloading CSV files that can be easily loaded and used on another system.
+    - **User Benefit:** Users can seamlessly transfer and access their data across different systems, providing flexibility and ease of use.

+7. **Readable Font Size**
+    - **Category:** Usability
+    - **Requirement:** The font size should be reasonably large to ensure readability, particularly for users who may have difficulty reading smaller text.
+    - **User Benefit:** Ensures users can comfortably read information on the interface, improving accessibility and user experience.

+8. **Simplicity**
+    - **Category:** Usability
+    - **Requirement:** The interface should be intuitive, with straightforward workflows that make it easy to navigate and use.
+    - **User Benefit:** Reduces the learning curve for new users, allowing for efficient and hassle-free operation, improving overall user satisfaction.

+**Use Case 15: Clear All Entries with Confirmation**

+**System**: CareLink
+**Use Case**: UC15 - Clear All Entries with Confirmation
+**Actor**: Geriatrician (Fred)

+### Preconditions
+- Fred is logged into CareLink.
+- The address book contains patient data.

+### Guarantees
+- All patient data is removed only after explicit confirmation.
+- CareLink prompts Fred to use the correct command to avoid accidental data loss.

+### Main Success Scenario (MSS)
+1. Fred enters the `clear confirm` command.
+2. CareLink validates the command.
+3. CareLink clears all entries from the address book.
+4. CareLink displays a success message confirming that all data has been cleared.
+5. Use case ends.

+### Extensions
+- **1a.
+Fred enters `clear` without `confirm`**:
+    - 1a.1: CareLink displays a message prompting Fred to use `clear confirm`.
+    - Use case ends.

+- **1b.
+No confirmation provided**:
+    - 1b.1: If Fred does not use the `confirm` keyword, no data is deleted.
+    - Use case ends.

+---

+### Non-Functional Requirements

+1. **Typing-Preferred**
+    - **Category:** User Efficiency
+    - **Requirement:** The product should be optimized for users who can type fast and prefer typing over other forms of input, with a command-line interface (CLI) that allows quick and efficient task completion.
+    - **User Benefit:** This allows users who prefer typing to accomplish tasks faster without relying on slower point-and-click methods.

+2. **Platform-Independent**
+    - **Category:** Environment Requirements
+    - **Requirement:** The software must work seamlessly on Windows, Linux, and OS-X platforms.
+    - **User Benefit:** Users can run the application on any operating system they prefer, ensuring flexibility and convenience without worrying about compatibility issues.

+3. **No-DBMS**
+    - **Category:** Technical Requirements
+    - **Requirement:** The system should not rely on a database management system (DBMS) for data storage.
+    - **User Benefit:** Users don't need to set up complex database systems, making the software easier to install and maintain, with simple file-based data storage.

+4. **Human-Editable File**
+    - **Category:** Data Requirements
+    - **Requirement:** The system's data should be stored locally in a human-readable and editable text file format.
+    - **User Benefit:** Users can directly view and modify their data without needing specialized tools, providing more control and flexibility for advanced users.

+5. **Single-User**
+    - **Category:** User Constraints
+    - **Requirement:** The product is designed for use by a single user, and data should not be shared between multiple users.
+    - **User Benefit:** Users can have confidence that their data is secure and private, without interference from other users, ensuring data integrity and ease of use.

+6. **Portability**
+    - **Category:** System Constraints